Zaid-Ajaj/Feliz/README.md

 # Feliz (WIP) [![Nuget](https://img.shields.io/nuget/v/Feliz.svg?maxAge=0&colorB=brightgreen)](https://www.nuget.org/packages/Feliz)

-A fresh retake of the base React DSL used within Elmish applications, optimized for maximum happpiness.
+A fresh retake of the base React DSL used within Elmish applications, optimized for maximum happiness.

 Here is how it looks like:
 ```fsharp